dvdkouril/chromatin-n-out/README.md

 - [ ] non-uniform, interactive and fluid layouting of 3D+widget

 ### too small to care
-- [ ] base arc widget colormap should always go from light gray to dark gray (don't take the slice of colormap because then you can't see the data segments)
+- [x] base arc widget colormap should always go from light gray to dark gray (don't take the slice of colormap because then you can't see the data segments)
+- [ ] make random colors more disparate (not getting two similar shades after one another)